B3Partners/docker-backup/README.md

       - /some/host/path:/files/host-files
 ```

-# Todo
+# Gotchas

-- [ ] When only a single file is to be uploaded, the destination directory must exist otherwise the backup file will be
+- When only a single file is to be uploaded, the destination directory must exist otherwise the backup file will be
   named as the destination (scp limitation)
+- Backups of removed databases remain on the remote SFTP server (not locally).
+Not fixable using scp only.

+# Todos

 - [ ] Add option to asymmetrically encrypt the backup (using gpg for example)
 - [ ] Include file hashes in output
 - [ ] Push backup metrics to Prometheus (which databases, success/fail, full and compressed size, duration, upload